Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 The Utah Drug and Alcohol Testing Act (UDATA) governs pre-employment and employment drug and alcohol testing.
 The UDATA applies to all private employers in Utah.
 Utah Code § 34-38-2(4).
 Generally, employers may, but are not required to, test employees for drugs and alcohol if they comply with the UDATA.
 Employers that comply with the UDATA are protected from certain liability claims.
 Utah Code § 34-38-3.
 To comply with the UDATA, employers must:

-• Have a written drug or alcohol-testing policy that it distributes to employees and makes available for review by prospective employees.
+- Have a written drug or alcohol-testing policy that it distributes to employees and makes available for review by prospective employees.
 Utah Code § 34-38-7(1).
 Within the terms of this policy, an employer may require drug testing for: (a) investigation of possible individual employee impairment; (b) investigation of workplace accidents or theft; (c) maintenance of safety for employees or the general public; or (d) maintenance of productivity, quality of products or services, or security of property or information.
-Utah Code § 34-38-7(2).
+Utah Code § 34-38-7(2); and

-Although medical marijuana is legal in Utah, private employers are not required to accommodate its use.
-Private employers are also free to have policies restricting the use of medical marijuana by employees or applicants.
-Utah Code § 26B-4-207(4).
+Private employers are not required to accommodate the use of medical marijuana and are free to have policies restricting the use of medical marijuana by employees or applicants.
+Utah Code § 26B-4-207.

 Jury Duty Leave

-Under Utah law, an employer is not required to pay an employee for time spent responding to a jury summons or serving on a jury.
+An employer is not required to provide annual, vacation, or sick leave to employees who otherwise are not entitled to those benefits under company policies for time spent responding to a jury summons, participating in the jury selection process, or serving on a jury.
 Utah Code § 78B-1-116.
-However, an employer may not discharge, threaten, take any adverse employment action, or otherwise coerce an employee because the employee receives and/or responds to a summons, serves as a juror, or attends court for a prospective jury.
+However, an employer may not discharge, threaten, take any adverse employment action, or otherwise coerce an employee regarding employment because the employee receives and/or responds to a summons, serves as a juror, or attends court for prospective jury service.
 Id.

 Utah law also does not allow employers to require or request an employee to use annual, vacation, or sick leave for time spent responding to a summons for jury duty, participating in the jury selection process, or actually serving on a jury.
 Id.